Deism

-Deism (/ˈdiːɪzəm/ DEE-iz-əm or /ˈdeɪ.ɪzəm/ DAY-iz-əm; derived from the Latin term deus, meaning "god") is the philosophical position and rationalistic theology that generally rejects revelation as a source of divine knowledge and asserts that empirical reason and observation of the natural world are exclusively logical, reliable, and sufficient to determine the existence of a Supreme Being as the creator of the universe.
-More simply stated, Deism is the belief in the existence of God—often, but not necessarily, an impersonal and incomprehensible God who does not intervene in the universe after creating it, solely based on rational thought without any reliance on revealed religions or religious authority.
-Deism emphasizes the concept of natural theology—that is, God's existence is revealed through nature.
+Deism (/ˈdiːɪzəm/ DEE-iz-əm or /ˈdeɪ.ɪzəm/ DAY-iz-əm; derived from the Latin term deus, meaning 'god') is the belief that a Supreme Being or God created the universe and that empirical reason and observation of the natural world are exclusively logical, reliable, and sufficient to determine the existence of a creator God.
+It is a philosophical position and rationalistic theology that rejects prophecies, revelations, and religious texts as legitimate or reliable sources of divine knowledge.

+Unlike classical theism, many Deists believe in the existence of a creator God who simply does not intervene anymore after creating the universe, again solely based on rational thought without any reliance on revealed religions or religious authorities.
+Fundamentally, Deism emphasizes the concept of natural theology—that is, God's existence is revealed through nature itself.

 Since the 17th century and during the Age of Enlightenment, especially in 18th-century England, France, and North America, various Western philosophers and theologians formulated a critical rejection of the several religious texts belonging to the many organized religions, and began to appeal only to truths that they felt could be established by reason as the exclusive source of divine knowledge.
 Such philosophers and theologians were called "Deists", and the philosophical/theological position they advocated is called "Deism".

-Deism as a distinct philosophical and intellectual movement declined toward the end of the 18th century but had a revival in the early 19th century.
-Some of its tenets continued as part of other intellectual and spiritual movements, like Unitarianism, and Deism continues to have advocates today, including with modern variants such as Christian deism and pandeism.
+Deism, as a distinct philosophical and intellectual movement, saw a revival in early-19th century Great Britain and North America.
+Several tenets of Deism continued as part of other intellectual and spiritual movements, like Unitarianism, and Deistic philosophy continues to have some advocates in the contemporary era.

 Early developments

-Ancient history
+History of rationalistic theologies

+Deistic thinking has existed since ancient times; the roots of Deism can be traced back to the philosophical tradition of Ancient Greece.
+The ancient Greek philosopher Xenophanes (6th century BC) has been described by scholars as having a one-God theology that projects pandeistic ideals.
+The ancient Greek philosopher Chrysippus (3rd century BC) affirmed that "the universe itself is God and the universal outpouring of its soul".
+The Hellenistic philosophical school of Stoicism, which advocated in favor of epistemology and logic, was founded by Zeno of Citium in the 4th century BC.
+In the 3rd century BC, Chrysippus shaped much of Stoic theology and cosmology.
+For the Stoics, logic was the part of philosophy to achieve a happy life aligned with nature and the universe.
+The Stoics held that an understanding of ethics was impossible without the use of logic.

-Deistical thinking has existed since ancient times; the roots of Deism can be traced back to the philosophical tradition of Ancient Greece.
-The 3rd-century Christian theologian and philosopher Clement of Alexandria explicitly mentioned persons who believed that God was not involved in human affairs, and therefore led what he considered a licentious life.
-However, Deism did not develop as a religio-philosophical movement until after the Scientific Revolution, which began in the mid-16th century in early modern Europe.
+In the 3rd century AD, the schematic Christian theologian and philosopher Clement of Alexandria explicitly mentioned persons who believed that God was not involved in human affairs, and therefore led what he considered a licentious life.